-Vitale II is a digital scholarship lab located in the Kislak Center for Special Collections, Rare Books and Manuscripts, on the sixth floor of Van Pelt Library.
+Vitale II is a lab designated for projects that examine the interaction between the Digital Humanities and Book History (DH+BH).
+The lab is located in the Kislak Center for Special Collections, Rare Books and Manuscripts, on the sixth floor of Van Pelt Library.
 Its resources include:

 - Two 60-inch display screens that can be used with the lab camera, desktops, or laptops

 - An overhead Wolfvision camera with the ability to zoom, save, and connect virtually through Skype or Google Hangout

 - Reconfigurable tables and chairs

 - Power-strips and myriad cables

 - Access to the collections of the Kislak Center

 - A community of users undertaking interesting projects in DH+BH

 For more information about Vitale II, read our Frequently Asked Questions.